Early thermal weapons: Flaming arrows, bolts, spears, and rockets

-Anna Komnene records that at the 1091 Battle of Levounion, lighted torches were fixed to spears.

 The Chinese Song dynasty created fire arrows – arrows with pouches of gunpowder, which were launched en masse through platforms, and later created rockets such as the huo long chu shui, a multistage rocket used in naval combat.
 Primitive rockets made from bamboo and leather were used by the Mongols, under Genghis Khan, but were inaccurate.
 However, the Fatimids used "Chinese arrows" from the 11th century, which probably included saltpetre.
 The Mamluks experimented with a rocket-powered weapon described as "an egg which moves itself and burns".

 A 2 m long iron crossbow-bolt probably designed to carry a fire cartridge was found in a 13th–14th-century castle in Vladimir, Russia.
 Such large machine-thrown bolts were ideal for incendiary weapons.
 The Mongols used an "ox-bow" machine to throw bolts which had been dipped in burning pitch, with a range of 2500 paces.

 During the British Civil Wars (mid-17th century in Great Britain), both the Parliamentarian and Royalist armies used various incendiary devices to attack enemies and destroy property that might be used for military purposes, according to historian Stephen Porter in Destruction in the English Civil Wars.
 The flaming arrow attack was used to set fire to buildings at a distance.
 An arrow with a flammable substance attached to the shaft, close to the tip, was shot from a bow or short-muzzled musket.
 Such arrows shot from a musket had their feathers removed, to fit inside the muzzle, and were called fire-darts.
 These devices were cheap to make and easy to prepare.
 Although used infrequently during the wars, the flaming arrows and darts proved to be destructive.
 The Royalists shot flaming arrows into the thatched homes in the suburbs of Chester causing extensive damage.
 Lyme Regis was partly razed using flaming arrows.

+Pyrphoros/Pyrphorus

+According to Polybius, the ancient Rhodian admiral Pausistratus used a device called πυρφόρος (pyrphoros/pyrphorus) designed to project fire onto enemy ships while it was safely distant from the user's own vessel.
+The apparatus consisted of a funnel-shaped container (scoop or basket) filled with combustible material, suspended from the end of a pole by an iron chain that projected from the prow.
+These poles were supported by ropes running along the inner sides of the hull, allowing the funnel to extend outward on either side of the bow.
+Because the funnel was angled away from the ship, fire could be discharged into an enemy vessel during a charge or while passing alongside, without risking accidental ignition of the user’s own ship.